 How should I store these cupcakes?
-These vegan lemon cupcakes are best at room temperature, but with the lid of the container slightly ajar or just on a plate with foil on top.
+These vegan lemon cupcakes are best at room temperature, but with the lid slightly ajar or just on a plate with foil on top.
 Otherwise, the buttercream can get too moist and almost melt off slightly, especially if it’s a warm day!

 Love this recipe?
 Try these next!

 - 1 cup non-dairy milk (I used almond)

 - ½ cup (1 stick) dairy free butter (at room temperature)

 - Preheat the oven to 350 degrees Fahrenheit.